This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Full duplex intercom system: Ideal for simultaneous two-way communication

-Full-duplex intercom systems are widely used across multiple industries due to their ability to support uninterrupted two-way communication.
+Full-duplex wireless intercom systems are widely used across multiple industries due to their ability to support uninterrupted two-way communication.
 This feature makes them essential in numerous scenarios.

 SYNCO Xtalk full-duplex wireless intercom system eliminates background noise, ensuring efficient teamwork in film production, live broadcasts, corporate events, and stage performances.